How business travel may never be the same again

 Pre-pandemic, airlines made the bulk of their profits from business travel because companies are more likely to book at short notice and are prepared to pay more for convenient times.

-U.S. spending on corporate travel is expected to only reach 25per cent–35per cent of 2019 levels by the fourth quarter of 2021, and 65per cent–80per cent a year later, according to a Deloitte survey of 150 travel managers.
+US spending on corporate travel is expected to only reach 25 per cent to 35 per cent of 2019 levels by the fourth quarter of 2021, and 65 per cent to 80 per cent a year later, according to a Deloitte survey of 150 travel managers.

 Italian fashion group Prada's chief executive Patrizio Bertelli said he thinks business travel would be "reduced to a minimum".